ppissias/xsrpcj/README.md

 Services are grouped into Servers.
 Each server implements a set of services and listens on a specific TCP port.
 In the example above, we define 2 services realized by a server named "Persons".

-Lets look closer at the service definition, each service has :
+Lets look closer at the definition file, each **server** has :

-- a **name** : to identify the server (this will be used for the generation of the name of the method in both the client and server APIs, in combination with the Server name)
+- a **name**, **port** and **javaPackage**: the name is used to identify the server (this will be used for the generation of the name of the method in both the client and server APIs, in combination with the service name) and the port will be the default listen port.
+The javaPackage is used to define the base package for the generated code.

+and each **service** definition has :

+ - a **serviceName**: Used to identify the service

  - a **request type**: This is the data type that is sent to the server when invoking the service (the request data)

  - an **optional response type**: This is the data type we get back as a reply when invoking the service

  - an **optional callback type**: This is the data type we get back asynchronously from time to time as a result of invoking the service

 after invoking the xsrpcj code generator, we will get a server-side API and a client-side API.

+**Client Side**
 For the client-side we will get an interface & its implementation for each Server, which is all we need to start invoking services.

-**Client Side**

 For the example above we will get  a client side interface: